Customize Form Layout

 Section titled “Managing Tabs”- Add a tab: Click Add Tab and enter a label (e.g. “Financials”)

-- Rename a tab: Click the tab name to edit it
+- Rename a tab: Click the tab label to edit it

 - Reorder tabs: Drag tabs left or right to change their order

-- Delete a tab: Click the delete icon on the tab.
-Fields in the tab are moved to the default tab.
+- Remove a tab: Click the remove icon on the tab.
+Fields in the removed tab move back to the available-fields panel.

 Managing Sections

-Section titled “Managing Sections”- Add a section: Within a tab, click Add Section and enter a label
+Section titled “Managing Sections”- Add a section: Within a tab, add a section and enter a label

-- Rename a section: Click the section name to edit it
+- Rename a section: Click the section header to edit

-- Section columns: Set a section to display in 1, 2, or 3 columns to fit more fields side by side
+- Section columns: Switch a section between 1, 2, or 3 columns to fit more fields side by side

 Arranging Fields

-Section titled “Arranging Fields”- Drag fields between sections and tabs
+Section titled “Arranging Fields”- Drag fields from the available-fields panel into a section, or move them between sections

 - Place the most important fields first — the user should see key information without scrolling